 *tested by TalentSmart EQ research

-Self Awareness is understanding your own emotions in the moment as they are happening.
+Self-Awareness is understanding your own emotions in the moment as they are happening.
 It sounds simple, yet the TalentSmart EQ research found that only 36% of the people they tested could do it.

 Imagine you’re traveling to an important meeting and your flight is delayed.
 You sit at the airport, watching the clock as you visualize in growing detail the embarrassment of being late.
 What will your boss say when you walk into the meeting?
 Should you stroll to the front of the room and crack a joke, or slip in the back and hide?
 Should you just skip the entire trip and tell everyone you were abducted by aliens and forced to eat Fruit Loops while watching endless reruns of I Love Lucy?

 If you’re self-aware, your rational brain interrupts this panic-spiral of doom.
 “Hello, anxiety!” it says in a cheery voice.
 “You’re feeling anxious because this weather delay is really messing with your emotional need for control.”
 The brain’s logic center, the prefrontal cortex, fires up as you label your emotion and the trigger that produced it.
-And with this awareness, you have an opportunity to practice the second domain: Self Management.
+And with this awareness, you have an opportunity to practice the second domain: Self-Management.

 Self Management

-When you are aware that you’ve been emotionally triggered, Self Management is choosing your reasoned response to the emotion rather than reacting.
+When you are aware that you’ve been emotionally triggered, Self-Management is choosing your reasoned response to the emotion rather than reacting.

-After finding out about the flight delay, you take few deep breaths to slow your heart rate.
+After finding out about the flight delay, you take a few deep breaths to slow your heart rate.
 You remind yourself that weather delays mess up the whole airline system, likely affecting others.
 You call your boss and let him know about the situation.
 You decide not to chug two beers and yell at the gate agent.

 We often focus on managing “negative” emotions, like anger and fear.
 But don’t be fooled by a good mood, either!
 When you’re elated because you just won a fortune at the roulette table, it’s probably smart to wait a few days before rushing off to the Elvis Wedding Chapel with your new friend Destiny.